Three Years After Winning Investment on Shark Tank Malta… Here’s What Actually Happened.

 When the Cameras Stop Rolling...

-I declined the opportunity twice, but the producers convinced me that the show was the right platform for what I was building.
-They were persistent and encouraging, and perhaps even a little desperate for entries - but eventually, I agreed.
+I declined the opportunity twice.
+The producers convinced me that the show was the right platform for what I was building.
+They were persistent and encouraging, perhaps even a little desperate for entries.
+Eventually, I agreed.

-Like any entrepreneur who steps onto that stage, I took it seriously.
-I prepared thoroughly. researched, and practised over and over.
+Like any entrepreneur stepping onto that stage, I took it seriously.
+I prepared thoroughly, researched, and practised over and over.
 It was the scariest thing I have ever done.

 After the pitch of my life, I secured an investment.